dotnet/roslyn/Interactive-Window.md

 <hr/>

 ### <a name="language"></a>Language Features
-The Intersctive Window supports C# 6.0.
+The Interactive Window supports C# 6.0.
 Because the Interactive Window is for experimentation, there are some differences from regular C#.

 #### ```async``` Context
 The Interactive Window has default async context, meaning you can await expressions at the top level.
 Despite the async context, the Interactive Window will execute synchronous code normally.